-• Be enrolled in a public school's special education program; and
+Be enrolled in a public school's special education program; and

-- Be 20 years of age or younger; and - Have a disability or chronic medical condition; and - Have an IEP, documenting medical necessity or a prescription for services; or - An IEP is a written plan mandated by IDEA that is developed by the school, in conjunction with the parents or guardians, teachers and other health professionals.
-This plan authorizes the services that can be provided and defines the individualized objectives of a child who has been found to have a disability. - The IEP is created by an ARD (Admission, Review, and Dismissal) Committee. - CFR §300.320 outlines what must be included in an IEP. - The SHARS program cannot reimburse for services beyond what is detailed in the IEP. - Have a written Section 504 plan, documenting disability and medical necessity or referral for audiology evaluation and management services. - A Section 504 plan is a plan mandated by 29 United States Code (U.S.C.)
+- Be 20 years of age or younger; and - · Have a disability or chronic medical condition; and - · Have an IEP documenting disability and medical necessity; or - An IEP is a written plan mandated by IDEA that is developed by the school, in conjunction with the parents or guardians, teachers and other health professionals.
+This plan authorizes the services that can be provided and defines the individualized objectives of a child who has been found to have a disability. - The IEP is created by an ARD (Admission, Review, and Dismissal) Committee. - Title 34 CFR §300.320 outlines what must be included in an IEP. - The SHARS program cannot reimburse for services beyond what is detailed in the IEP. - Have a written Section 504 plan, documenting disability and medical necessity for audiology evaluation and management services. - A Section 504 plan is a plan mandated by 29 United States Code (U.S.C.)
 Section 794, regulated by 34 CFR \$104, and developed by the school, in conjunction with the parents or guardians, teachers, and school administration.
 The plan must include evaluation data along with placement information regarding the type of services the student needs. - Evaluation under a Section 504 plan may be conducted using the same process to evaluate the needs of students under IDEA.
-If school districts choose to adopt a separate process for evaluating students under a Section 504 plan, 34 CFR §104.35 must be followed. - The SHARS program cannot reimburse for services under a Section 504 plan beyond audiology evaluation and management services.
+In accordance with 34 CFR §104.35, LEAs may choose to adopt a separate process for evaluating students under a Section 504 plan. - The SHARS program cannot reimburse for services under a Section 504 plan beyond audiology evaluation and management services.